curthayman/nmap_scanner/README.md

   Provides a list of useful reconnaissance commands.
 For the aspiring network ninja.
 - All Scan
   Performs all the above scans.
 Because why choose just one?
+- SSL/TLS Scan
+  This scan identifies the SSL/TLS ciphers supported by the target.
+- OS Discovery
+  This scan attempts to determine the operating system of the specified host
 - Scan List
   Scans a list of IP addresses.